Webinar

 The Energy Bills Discount Scheme

-The government has confirmed that the Energy Bills Discount Scheme (EBDS) will run for twelve months from 1 April 2023.
+The government's Energy Bills Discount Scheme (EBDS) supported business for twelve months from 1 April 2023.

-The way the EBDS is applied to your organisation will depend on a number of factors, including whether you are on a fixed, flexible, deemed or variable contract.
+The way the EBDS was applied to UK organisations depended on a number of factors, including whether they were on a fixed, flexible, deemed or variable contract.

-Watch our webinar to find out more about how different businesses are supported.
+Watch our webinar to find out more about how different businesses were supported.

 Short on time?
-Read our blog or hear from Ben Whitelam, Commercial Director and learn how the scheme could impact your business.
+Read our blog or hear from Ben Whitelam, Commercial Director and learn more about how the scheme supported businesses

 Energy Bills Discount Scheme (EBDS) FAQs

 Please note that these FAQs are based on the government guidance published to date and may be subject to change.
 The scheme will be set out in regulations made under the powers provided in the Energy Prices Act 2022.
-You can view the government guidance here: gov.uk/guidance/energy-bills-discount-scheme
+You can view the government guidance on the scheme here: gov.uk/guidance/energy-bills-discount-scheme and guidance for Energy and Trade Intensive Industries (ETII) here: gov.uk/guidance/energy-bills-discount-scheme-energy-and-trade-intensive-industries-support

 The Energy Bills Discount Scheme (EBDS) will provide business energy discounts to qualifying non-domestic customers through their energy invoices immediately after the closure of the Energy Bill Relief Scheme (EBRS).